 (7) A person is not criminally liable under s.
 943.30 for any civil action brought in good faith under this section.

-(8) Nothing in this section precludes a plaintiff from bringing the action under ch.
+(8) Nothing in this section other than sub.
+(9) precludes a plaintiff from bringing the action under ch.
 799 if the amount claimed is within the jurisdictional limits of s.
 799.01 (1) (d).

 (9) A person may not bring an action under this section after requesting that a criminal prosecution be deferred under s.
 971.41 if the person against whom the action would be brought has complied with the terms of the deferred prosecution agreement.